 - When your account was set up you’ll have received an email from Concentric with initial instructions, including a link to this onboarding guide.
 You'll use your Trust single sign-on account (click 'Log in with Microsoft' on the login page) to login at app.concentric.health.

-- Concentric can be accessed from anywhere, on any web-enabled device.
+- Concentric can be accessed from anywhere, on any web-enabled device that meets our browser support policy - you should ensure that you have read the policy prior to using Concentric.
 The integrations with other systems work the same regardless of where you are accessing from.

 - To get comfortable with using Concentric, most clinicians try it out with a test patient record initially.
 Search for patient '28128727' for an adult test patient, or '04041836' for the child test patient where the consent form 2 process can be seen.